 How Is Endometriosis Diagnosed?

-In addition to discussing a patient’s most various symptoms, DOCTOR may suggest physical exams, imaging tests, or even diagnostic procedures in order to learn more about the patient’s current condition and rule out any similar reproductive issues.
-During a pelvic exam, DOCTOR may be able to feel for large cysts or scars behind your uterus.
+In addition to discussing a patient’s most various symptoms, your doctor may suggest physical exams, imaging tests, or even diagnostic procedures in order to learn more about the patient’s current condition and rule out any similar reproductive issues.
+During a pelvic exam, specialists may be able to feel for large cysts or scars behind your uterus.
 An ultrasound or MRI may also be done by our team to check for ovarian cysts.

 Surgery is the only way to confirm whether or not a woman has endometriosis.
-DOCTOR may perform a laparoscopic procedure to obtain a sample of the endometriosis growths for further review.
+Your doctor may perform a laparoscopic procedure to obtain a sample of the endometriosis growths for further review.